 If you purchase Class A Shares in this offering, you will pay substantially more than our net tangible book value per share.
-As a result, you will experience immediate and substantial dilution of US\$4.32 per Class A Share, representing the difference between our as adjusted net tangible book value per Class A Share of US\$0.18 as of June 30, 2023, after giving effect to the net proceeds to us from this offering, assuming no change to the number of shares offered by us as set forth on the cover page of this prospectus and an assumed public offering price of US\$4.50 per Class A Share (being the mid-point of the initial public offering price range).
+As a result, you will experience immediate and substantial dilution of US\$3.88 per Class A Share, representing the difference between our as adjusted net tangible book value per Class A Share of US\$0.12 as of June 30, 2023, after giving effect to the net proceeds to us from this offering, assuming no change to the number of shares offered by us as set forth on the cover page of this prospectus and an assumed public offering price of US\$4.00 per Class A Share.
 See "Dilution" for a more complete description of how the value of your investment in our shares will be diluted upon the completion of this offering.